SM U-10 (Austria-Hungary): Operational history

 On 4 June 1915, after being disassembled into three sections and transported by rail to Pola for reassembling, UB-1 was handed over to the Austro-Hungarian Navy and commissioned as U-10 under the command of Linienschiffsleutnant Karl Edler von Unczowski.

-British submarine H4 had an encounter with U-10 on 11 May 1917.
+The British submarine H4 had an encounter with U-10 on 11 May 1917.
 While cruising off Pola, H4 came across U-10 and fired a spread of two torpedoes at the submarine.
 The torpedoes were aimed to be 5° apart at a distance of 365 m which was apparently too wide, because the captain of H4 observed the torpedoes miss just ahead and just astern of U-10.

 On 9 July 1918, U-10 hit an Italian mine near Caorle in the northern Adriatic Sea at position 45°30′N 13°00′E, and was beached with heavy damage.
 Although she was looted by Austro-Hungarian Army troops, she was later towed to Trieste for repairs, which remained unfinished at war's end; all of the 13 crew personnel were saved.
 U-10 was handed over to Italy as a war reparation and scrapped at Pola by 1920.
 U-10 sank no ships in her Austro-Hungarian service.